The State Of

 This may seem like a dramatic example to some of you, but what I’m witnessing in online business has shades of this same level of manipulation.
 As a policy, I do not name names in my work for a variety of reasons, but there are a few specific things that need to be said as we head into 2023.

 Side note on Nancy Salzman: She was the president of NXIVM and has been sentenced to 42 months in prison and a $150,000 fine for racketeering.
-While she claims she didn’t know about certain activities, she’s done everything possible to lessen the consequences of her actions.
+While she claims she didn’t know about specific activities, she’s done everything possible to lessen the consequences of her actions.

 I’m struggling with her being featured so prominently in this season of The Vow, so I debated if I should include this at all in this essay.
 While it’s a way for her to excuse her unethical actions, it’s a relevant and timely example of how ethics can be turned against us.